Erfanit64/UBC-MDS-CL.github.io/timeline.md

 The MDS leadership team will select proposals based on appropriateness and student interest, and will invite the successful organizations to be a capstone partner.

-#### Partners accept invitations
+#### Partners invited to attend

-The successful capstone partners accept the offers, and confirm their attendance at the capstone fair.
+Unfortunately, space does not allow all partners to present at the partner showcase.
+We will make every effort to accomodate as many partners as possible, but program length constrains the number of partners.
+For this year, we will request that partners create a short (5 minute) video that students will use to select the project

-#### Capstone fair
+#### MDS-CL partner showcase (capstone selection and networking event)

-Capstone partners must attend the Capstone Fair to meet with the students and answer any questions they may have.
-The Capstone Fair takes place at the UBC Robson Square campus in downtown Vancouver.
+Capstone partners must attend the MDS-CL partner showcase to meet with the students and answer any questions they may have.
+At this stage, we are anticipating that the showcase will take place virtually.
 Detailed information will be emailed to each capstone partner.
 An example of a Capstone fair slide deck can be found [here](/Sauder2019CapstoneFair.pdf).

 #### Students rate the projects

-After the capstone fair, the students assign a final rating to the projects.
+After the partner showcase, the students assign a final rating to the projects.

 #### Partners are notified of our decisions

 Based on student interest, the MDS leadership team decides which projects will move forward.
-Student groups are assigned to the projects at the same time..
+Student groups are assigned to the projects at the same time.

 #### Partners provide data